stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 and carven side was still hidden.
 Carter now saw a ledge running upward and to the left which seemed to head the way he wished, and this course he took in the hope that it might prove continuous.
-After ten minutes he saw it was indeed no cul-de-sac, but that it led steeply on in an arc which would, unless suddenly interrupted or deflected, bring him after a few hours&rsquo; climbing to that unknown southern slope overlooking the desolate crags and the accursed valley of lava.
+After ten minutes he saw it was indeed no cul-de-sac, but that it led steeply on in an arc which would, unless suddenly interrupted or deflected, bring him after a few hours' climbing to that unknown southern slope overlooking the desolate crags and the accursed valley of lava.
 As new country came into view below him he saw that it was bleaker and wilder than those seaward lands he had traversed.
-The mountain&rsquo;s side, too, was somewhat different; being here pierced by curious cracks and caves not found on the straighter route he had left.
+The mountain's side, too, was somewhat different; being here pierced by curious cracks and caves not found on the straighter route he had left.
 Some of these were above him and some beneath him, all opening on sheerly perpendicular cliffs and wholly unreachable by the feet of man.
 The air was very cold now, but so hard was the climbing that he did not mind it.
 Only the increasing rarity bothered him, and he thought that perhaps it was this which had turned the heads of other travellers and excited those absurd tales of night-gaunts whereby they explained the loss of such climbers as fell from these perilous paths.
-He was not much impressed by travellers&rsquo; tales, but had a good curved scimitar in case of any trouble.
+He was not much impressed by travellers' tales, but had a good curved scimitar in case of any trouble.
 All lesser thoughts were lost in the wish to see that carven face which might set him on the track of the gods atop unknown Kadath.